KDE/kde-builder/doc/source-reference/index.md

 ## Basic flow

-For each script execution, kdesrc-build generically goes through the following
+For each script execution, kde-builder generically goes through the following
 steps:

 .
 Read the cmdline to determine global options, list of module *selectors*